antonguzun/webservers_benchmark/README.md

 # Methodology

-Each webserver run in 8 threads or processes
+Each webserver run in single thread

 Produce requests for random object with random params